 The primary outcome variables for this analysis were HOMA2-%S, ISI, IGI/IR, and ISSI-2, which were log-transformed for the statistical modeling.
-The primary predictor variables for this analysis were 22 individual TAGFA as mole percent (mol%) of the total fraction and as concentration (nmol/mL).
-Clinically-measured TAG is also included as a primary predictor to serve as a comparison against the TAGFA composition.
+The primary predictor variables for this analysis were 22 individual TAGFA, modeled as mole percent (mol%) of the total fraction and as concentration (nmol/mL).
+Clinically-measured TAG was also included as a primary predictor to serve as a comparison against the TAGFA composition.
 A limitation with the clinically-measured TAG is that it was only quantified on a portion of the participants at the 6-year visit (n = 126).
 Pearson correlation coefficients were computed to assess the relationships of individual TAGFA with other continuous variables.
 Correlations were also computed for TAGFA against each other, followed by using hierarchical clustering analysis to identify clusters within the correlation matrix of the TAGFA composition.

 Generalized estimating equation (GEE) models (21) were used in the primary analysis to determine the longitudinal associations between the outcome variables and the predictor variables.
 Given the longitudinal design, an auto-regressive of order 1 (AR1) working correlation matrix was chosen for the GEE models as it had the best model fit when assessed using quasi-likelihood information criteria (QIC), though other matrices (eg. exchangeable) had similar fit (data not shown).
-GEE is well suited to longitudinal cohort studies given it's capacity to handle missed visits.
+GEE is well suited to longitudinal cohort studies given its capacity to handle missed visits.
 The predictor variables and continuous covariates were scaled (mean-centered and standardized).
 The TAGFA, total NEFA, sex, ethnicity, and baseline age were classified as time-independent (held constant) as they were measured only at the baseline visit or do not change throughout the study, while the outcome variables and remaining covariates were set as time-dependent.
 No imputation was conducted on missing values.
-Given how the samples for TAGFA measurement were determined and how the outcome variables are calculated, cases of diabetes at baseline and followup were not included in the GEE modeling.
+Given how the samples for TAGFA measurement were determined and how the outcome variables are calculated, cases of diabetes at baseline and follow-up were not included in the GEE modeling.

 Covariates were selected based on the previous literature, from directed acyclic graph (22) recommendations (using the DAGitty software (23), http://dagitty.net/; see Figure 2 and Figure 3), and from QIC.
 Table 1 shows the covariates compared using QIC.
 While the final GEE model selected as best fitting differed between insulin sensitivity and beta-cell function measures, the differences in QIC values were less than 10 between many of the models, suggesting similar fit.
 As such, we selected the model that had the fewest covariates and that had similar fit between the outcome measures.
 The final GEE model was adjusted for time, waist circumference, baseline age, ethnicity, sex, ALT, MET, and total NEFA.
 After scaling, log-transforming, and exponentiating, the GEE estimates are interpreted as an expected percent difference in the outcome variable for every standard deviation (SD) increase in the predictor variable given the covariates are held constant (including time).
 Lastly for the GEE models, we tested for an interaction with sex, ethnicity, or time by the predictor term for each outcome variable.

 While GEE accounts for the longitudinal design of the data, this approach is limited in that it cannot analyze the inherent multivariate nature of the composition of the TAGFA fraction.
-To confirm the GEE results in a multivariate environment (all TAGFA), partial least squares regression (PLS) was used to identify the patterns of TAGFA composition against insulin sensitivity and beta-cell function.
+To confirm the GEE results in a multivariate environment (i.e. all TAGFA analyzed collectively), partial least squares regression (PLS) was used to identify the patterns of TAGFA composition against insulin sensitivity and beta-cell function.
 No prevalent diabetes cases were included in the PLS analysis.
 For more detailed explanation of GEE and PLS, please see the {{supplemental}} Methods.